 Welcome | German Intensive Course

-Exchange students are assigned a personal Academic Advisor who assists with all academic questions.
-Please contact your Academic Advisor at the latest upon arrival in Dortmund and arrange a personal meeting to discuss your course selection and enrolment in those courses.
+Erasmus students are assigned a Departmental Coordinator who assists with all academic questions.
+After your arrival in Dortmund, please also contact your Departmental Coordinator and arrange a personal meeting to discuss your final course choice and enrollment in the courses.

-You will find the contact details of your Academic Advisor in your welcome e-mail, which you received from the International Office of TU Dortmund University after your acceptance into the exchange program.
+You will find the contact details of your Departmental Coordinator in the general information e-mail as well as in your welcome e-mail, which you received from the International Office of TU Dortmund University.

-Before or during the official welcome you will receive a TU Dortmund University welcome bag, in which you will find important information and a schedule for all the necessary administrative procedures.
-The International Office team will support you during your first weeks in Dortmund with these necessary steps:
+At the official welcome at the latest, you will receive a TU Dortmund University welcome bag, in which you will find important information for all the necessary administrative procedures.
+The team of the International Office will support you during your first weeks in Dortmund in taking the following necessary steps:

 - Enrollment at TU Dortmund University

-- Applying for a residence permit at the Ausländerbehörde Dortmund
+- Non-EU citizens: Applying for a residence permit at the Ausländerbehörde Dortmund (registration form)

 Public Broadcasting Service Fee (Rundfunkbeitrag)

 All students must pay the social contribution fee for each semester in order to get fully enrolled.
-This social contribution is not a tuition fee and must be paid by all students, regardless of when they enroll.
+This social contribution is not a tuition fee and generally payable by all students, regardless of when they enroll.

 Activation of Your UniAccount

-Exchange students are provided with a UniAccount upon enrollment.
-With this account you will not only receive your personal UniMail e-mail address but also have access to important online services that TU Dortmund University provides to its students.
+Erasmus students are provided with a UniAccount upon enrollment.
+With this account you will not only receive your personal UniMail e-mail address, but also have access to important online functions that TU Dortmund University provides to its students.
 You will receive your personal access data with your preliminary certificate of enrollment.
 You can activate your UniAccount here.

 Student Ticket NRW/VRR

-Exchange students receive a digital student ID within the TU Dortmund App.
+Erasmus students receive a student ID card, the "UniCard".

-Exchange students may use the university WLAN network through their UniAccount.
+Erasmus students have the possibility to use the WLAN network of the university with their UniAccount.

 TU Dortmund App

 The TU Dortmund App can be a very practical companion for your studies.
-The app provides information such as cafeteria meals, LSF, university sports program, person search, campus navigation, departure monitor, AStA service, current news, events and much more.
+The app provides information such as menu plans, LSF, university sports program, person search, campus navigation, departure monitor, AStA service, current news, events and much more.

-On TU Dortmund University's websites you will find a lot of interesting information about the numerous offers of entertainment, culture, sports and catering the university has to offer.
+On the websites of TU Dortmund University you will find a lot of interesting information about the numerous offers of entertainment, culture, sports and catering TU Dortmund University has to offer.

 Orientation on Campus

-Where is the SRG I building?
-How do I get from the North Campus to the South Campus?
-Where is the closest cafeteria?
-TU Dortmund University's interactive map and site plan help with these questions.
+Where is the SRG I building, how do I get from the north campus to the south campus and where is the nearest cafeteria?
+The interactive map and a site plan of TU Dortmund University help with these questions.

 Places to Study